First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 Paragonimiasis is an infection with parasitic worms.
 It is caused by eating undercooked crab or crayfish.

-Usually there are no symptoms.
-But paragonimiasis can cause illness resembling pneumonia or stomach flu.
-It can last for years.
+Paragonimiasis can cause illness resembling pneumonia or stomach flu.
+The infection can last for years.

-Paragonimiasis is caused by infection with a trematode.
-That's a parasitic worm also called a fluke.
+Paragonimiasis is caused by infection with a flatworm.
+That's a parasitic worm also called a fluke or lung fluke because it commonly infects the lungs.
 Usually, infection comes after eating undercooked crab or crayfish that carry immature flukes.

 Once swallowed by a person, the worms mature and grow inside the body.
 Over months, the worms spread through the intestines and belly (abdomen).
 They penetrate the diaphragm muscle to enter the lungs.
 Once inside the lungs, the worms lay eggs and can survive for years, causing chronic (long-term) paragonimiasis.